 As a college student, you can also get a free six-month trial of Amazon Prime Student, so take advantage of it!

-The Bottom Line on How to Save Money in College
+Final Tips to Save Money in College

 Some days you may spend more money than you intended.
-Forgive yourself, and just get back on track.
+Forgive yourself and just get back on track.
 Now that you’re prepared, go off and save some money!